-- 6 tablespoons ranch dressing (homemade or store bought)
+- 1/4 cup + 2 tablespoons ranch dressing (homemade or store-bought)

 - salt and pepper, to taste

-- Grease a 8x8 baking dish.
+- Grease a 7x11 baking dish (or something similar).
 When spaghetti squash is done, remove from oven and thread flesh with a fork to make spaghetti (you should have around 5 cups cooked).
 Add to the greased pan.
-Add turkey mixture and mix well.
-Then add eggs, ranch, and salt and pepper, and mix until well combined, making sure the eggs are evenly distributed.
+Add turkey mixture, eggs, ranch, and salt and pepper, and mix until well combined, making sure the eggs are evenly distributed.
 If needed, you can mix in a bowl, but I don't like to dirty any more dishes than needed.

 - Bake for 45-50 minutes until browned and cooked through.
 Let cool for a few minutes and then top with optional toppings.
 Enjoy!